bastolab/Operating-system/docs/week7.md

 ---

-✅ This is fully consistent with your Week 6 format, with **filename references and screenshots** ready for GitHub.
+✅ This version **keeps your folder `imagesscreenshots/week7/`**, uses **your exact filenames**, and is fully GitHub-ready.

 ---

-If you want, I can **also rewrite Week 6 and Week 7 together** in **one consistent GitHub-ready format** with correct paths for all images, so your full repo looks professional and unified.
+If you want, I can also **rewrite Week 6 and Week 7 together** in this exact style, so your repository looks fully consistent.

 Do you want me to do that?